t7ko/wrc-export/README.md

-# Chrome browser extension to download results from racenet.
+# Chrome browser extension to download results from racenet

 ## How to install